Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Asymptotic (Bayes-assisted) confidence sequences

-The proof of \cref{thm:AsympCSglobalprioriid} is similar to that of \cite[Theorem 2.2]{WaudbySmith2024a}.
-First, note that $\calC^\BA_{\alpha,t}(\overline Y_t,\var(Y);\pi)$ would be an exact CS if the observations were normally distributed.
-This follows from an application of the method of mixture for nonnegative martingales, using the prior $\pi$ as mixing density, together with Ville's inequality.
-Second, we use Strassen's strong coupling to approximate in an almost sure sense $\overline Y_t$ by a sample average of \iid Gaussian random variables.
-As in the non-Bayesian case, \cref{thm:AsympCSglobalprioriid} can be extended to the non-iid setting, as long as one can find such strong coupling.
+The proof of \cref{thm:AsympCSglobalprioriid} is similar to that of \cite[Theorem~2.2]{WaudbySmith2024a}.
+First, note that $\calC^\BA_{\alpha,t}(\overline Y_t,\var(Y);\prior)$ would be an exact CS if the observations were normally distributed.
+This follows from an application of the method of mixtures for nonnegative martingales, using the prior $\prior$ as mixing density, together with Ville's inequality.
+Second, we use KMT strong coupling to approximate in an almost sure sense $\overline Y_t$ by a sample average of \iid Gaussian random variables.
+As in the non-assisted case, \cref{thm:AsympCSglobalprioriid} can be extended to the non-\iid setting, as long as one can find such a strong coupling. \begin{theorem}[Asymptotic Bayes-assisted CS -- non-\iid case] Consider the same notation and assumptions as in \cref{thm:AsympCSlocalpriornoniid}.
+Let $\prior$ be a continuous and proper prior density on $\bbR$, strictly positive in a neighbourhood of $\mu/\sigma$, and let $\eta_t$ be the density \eqref{eq:marginaldensity} for any $t\geq 1$.
+Then, the sequence of intervals $(\calC^\BA_{\alpha,t}(\widehat\mu_t,\widehat\sigma_t;\prior))_{t\geq 1}$ forms a $(1-\alpha)$--\AsympCS with approximation rate $1/\sqrt{t\log{t}}$ for $\mu$.